cabforum/servercert/docs/BR.md

 #### 6.1.1.1 CA Key Pair Generation

-For CA Key Pairs that are either
+For CA Key Pairs that are either:

   i. used as a CA Key Pair for a Root Certificate or ii. used as a CA Key Pair for a Subordinate CA Certificate, where the Subordinate CA is not the operator of the Root CA or an Affiliate of the Root CA,